xeno010/Wp-Pro-Quiz/readme.txt

  - Thanks Grant K Norwood (grantnorwood)
 * Added ability to set the table column width for matrix sorting criteria in order to allow longer criteria text.
 The option is displayed only when matrix sorting is selected as the answer type.
  - Thanks Grant K Norwood (grantnorwood)

+ = 0.28 =
+ * Bugfix in custom field at the option "Display position - At the end of the quiz"
+ * Bugfix in Statistc-function
+ * Translation for indonesian have been added (Thanks dieka91 and Creative Computer Club)